-On the northern edge of Montrose lies an important piece of aviation history.
-In 1913 the Royal Flying Corps established Britain's first military airfield here.
-It was the be the first of hundreds established over the length and breadth of the UK by 1945: including 94 in Scotland alone.
-Today a surviving part of the large military airfield that evolved here is home to the Montrose Air Station Heritage Centre.
+On the northern edge of Montrose stands an important piece of aviation history.
+In February 1913 the Royal Flying Corps established Britain's first operational military airfield on a nearby farm before moving it to a more permanent location in December of that year.
+It was the first of many hundreds of military airfields that would be established throughout the length and breadth of the UK by 1945: including 94 in Scotland alone.
+Today a surviving part of the large military airfield that developed here is home to the Montrose Air Station Heritage Centre.

 There are two ways into the Heritage Centre.
 A road running south east from very close to the junction between the A92 and the A937 on the northern edge of Montrose leads you directly onto the site.
 An alternative brown tourist signposted route takes a slightly more southerly approach that brings you through the Broomfield Industrial Estate now occupying much of the old air station.
 The less direct route has the advantage of taking you past the three "Major Burke's Sheds", modified Indian Army pattern sheds that were erected here at the end of 1913.
 These may be the oldest military aircraft hangars still standing anywhere in the world, and while two have been reclad to look like remarkably modern industrial units, the third looks much as it would when originally built.

 The Montrose Air Station Heritage Centre is located in and around the old Station HQ building.
 What you find when you arrive is one of the very best aviation attractions in Scotland.
 Yes, you can find Scottish air museums that are larger, and have more aircraft: but we've never been anywhere that offers visitors such an enthusiastic welcome, nor anywhere that gives such a strong sense of evolution.
 We have visited twice, in May 2008 and September 2014, and the amount of development between our visits was remarkable.
 And much more is planned.